top of page

 Now we will address literary genres and literary schools.
 It is very important not to confuse these three terms.

-Text is a way for human beings to express themselves, not just in writing.
-Literary genre is classified according to its form, and can be of the epic or narrative, lyrical and dramatic genres.
+Textual Genre - covers all types of text, except literary ones.
+Literary genres are classified according to their form, and can be epic or narrative, lyrical and dramatic.
 The concept covers only literary texts.
-For example, a cooking recipe is a textual genre, but it is not a literary genre.
+For example, culinary recipes are a textual genre, but it is not a literary genre.

 Text is man's way of expressing himself, not just in writing.
 Everything that expresses a feeling, an order, and an action is a text, even if it is not written.
 For example, a movie, a play or even a traffic light (!).
 That is right, a traffic light.
 When the traffic light is red, the driver stops the car (or should stop).
 When the traffic light turns green, it starts.
 Realize that there was communication, and if there was communication that is a text.